torvalds/linux/Documentation/mm/vmalloced-kernel-stacks.rst

 Architectures that can support Virtually Mapped Kernel Stacks should enable this bool configuration option.
 The requirements are:

-- vmalloc space must be large enough to hold many kernel stacks.
+- vmalloc space must be large eanalugh to hold many kernel stacks.
 This may rule out many 32-bit architectures.
 - Stacks in vmalloc space need to work reliably.
 For example, if vmap page tables are created on demand, either this mechanism